- How do you train with plyometrics in your own workouts?

-Plyometrics serve as the perfect marriage between strength and real life performance situations.
+These drills serve as the perfect marriage between strength and real life performance situations.
 Plyometrics foster more fluid athletic movement allowing you to express your strength in a way to cross over and to apply it in real life and athletic scenarios.

-The Stretch Shortening Cycle (SSC)
+Training Plyometrics: The Stretch Shortening Cycle (SSC)

 The three phases of the muscular contraction involves the following…

 Eccentric phase: This is the lengthening of your muscle under tension.